Visit Buckeye Heart & Vascular Institute

 Buckeye Heart & Vascular Institute offers diagnostic imaging, testing, and procedures for patients with various heart concerns, including arrhythmias.
 Our facilities are equipped with the latest technologies and materials, allowing our team of vascular specialists to perform the necessary testing to help patients receive the diagnosis and treatment they need.

 An arrhythmia occurs when there is a disruption or change in the heart’s normal electrical impulses.
 The changes in electrical impulses may cause the heart to beat faster, slower, or irregularly.
 When the heart is not beating properly, it is unable to pump blood effectively.
+Arrhythmia is one of the most common cardiovascular concerns a patient could have.

-What causes arrhythmia?
 The cause of arrhythmia varies from patient to patient.
 Your physician will work with you to determine what triggers your arrhythmia.

 Arrhythmias may be caused by: